31borb/acr/README.md

 # acr

-acr is an auto clicker made in python includes appJar for the gui also includes pyautogui, threading and other packages
+acr is an auto clicker made in python

+includes appJar for the gui

+includes pyautogui, threading and other packages